yahshun/SymposiumTS/class3/lab1/lab1.rst

    .. image:: ./continue.png

 #.
-Click the *DEPLOYMENT** tab is in the top right, which contains all of the components deployed for this lab.
+Click the **DEPLOYMENT** tab is in the top left, which contains all of the components deployed for this lab.

    .. image:: ./class.png